![]() |

 application for patent.

-Patent and Trademark Office, a Patent Examiner, in determining
+Patent Office, a Patent Examiner, in determining

 patentability, must find that the invention is (1) useful,